Bellstrom/toccare-interactive-map-maker/release-builds/toccare-win32-x64/resources/app/CONTRACT.md

 # Contract Tasks
 ## Task 1
-### GUI: Does the software launch and display a menu bar, toolbar, image bank, and map area?
+### GUI: Does the software launch and display a menu bar, toolbar, image bank, and map area after creating a project?
 1. Launch Toccare Map Maker.
+2. Verify that the window shows a box with two buttons: "New Project" and "Open Project".
+3. Press New Project.
+4. Verify that a save dialog opens.
+5. Navigate to a directory of your choosing.
+6. Type in "new_project_test" and click Save.
-2. Verify that a menu bar appears at the top of the window.
+7. Verify that a menu bar appears at the top of the window.
-3. Verify that a toolbar appears at the left side of the window.
+8. Verify that a toolbar appears at the left side of the window.
-4. Verify that a space containing the text “No images to display.” (the “image bank”) appears at the bottom of the window.
+9. Verify that a space containing the text “No images to display.” (the “image bank”) appears at the bottom of the window.
-5. Verify that there is a rectangular space remaining in the window (the “map area”).
+10. Verify that there is a rectangular space remaining in the window (the “map area”).
-6. Test passes if steps 2-5 are verified.
+11. Test passes if steps 2, 4, and 7-10 are verified.

 ## Task 2
 ### Map Display: Does a map appear in the map area?
-1. Launch Toccare Map Maker.
+1. Follow the steps in Task #1.
 2. Test passes if a grid appears in the map area.

 ## Task 3
 ### Map Panning: Can the map be panned?
-1. Launch Toccare Map Maker.
+1. Follow the steps in Task #1.
 2. Place cursor in map area, anywhere outside the central 3x3 set of squares.
 3. Hold right click.
 4. Move the cursor in a clockwise circle.